Pranesh-2005/AI-Generated-Video-Detector/README.md

         python app.py

 2. The web interface will be available locally.
-You can upload a video, and DeepSecure-AI will analyze and display results.
+You can upload a video, and model will analyze and display results.

 ---

 ## Example Usage

-Upload a video or image to DeepSecure-AI to detect fake media.
+Upload a video or image to detect fake media.
 Here are some sample predictions:

 - Video Analysis: The tool will detect faces from each frame and classify whether the video is fake or real.
 - Result Output: A GIF or MP4 file with the sequence of detected faces and classification result will be provided.